magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/content-type-configuration.md

 The elemement converter converts data for the property or attribute.

 The `fromDom()` method is called after data is read from the master format.
+It expects a param of an string of the value.
+It should then return either a string or an object.

-The `toDom()` method is called before observables are updated in the cycle rendering preview or master format.
+The `toDom()` method is called before observables are updated in the cycle rendering preview or master format It expects params of a string for the name and an object for the data.
+It should then return a string or an object.

 ### Data Converter

 The data converter works on the data for all elements.

 The `fromDom()` method is called after data is read for all element and converted by element converters.
+It expect params of an object for the data and an object for the config.
+It should then return either a string or an object.

 The `toDom()` method is called before data is converted by element converters to update observables.
+It expect params of an object for the data and an object for the config.
+It should then return either a string or an object.

 **Example:** Data converter configuration
 ``` xml